mesn1985/WebApplicationSecurityBasicsLab/JuiceShop/10_Basic_BFLAS.md

 And how about the semantics, can you change price to something that does not make sense, like negativ values?

-_Hint: resource locators are often placed in the URL_
+_Hint: Resource locators are often placed in the URL_